What co-curricular activities do colleges like to see on an application?

 What should you keep in mind when selecting your co-curricular activities?

 “Many people think it’s the quantity of your engagement and not the quality.
-In actuality, universities worldwide aren’t looking for the staggering list within co-curricular activities, they’re looking for meaningfulness, they’re looking for significant contributions, they’re looking for leadership roles,” says Mr. Stenger.
+In actuality, universities worldwide aren’t looking for the staggering list within co-curricular activities, they’re looking for meaningfulness, they’re looking for significant contributions, they’re looking for leadership roles,” said Mr. Stenger.

 Be true to who you are